Portuguese Navy: Portuguese Restoration War

 On 1 December 1640, the Portuguese revolted and restored the full independence of Portugal after 60 years of Spanish domination.
 To defend its independence, the Portuguese Restoration War had to be fought against the Spanish forces.
-Although the threat from the powerful Spanish Navy existed, no major naval engagements occurred, the War being fought mainly on land.
+Although the threat from the powerful Spanish Navy existed, no major naval engagements occurred, with the war being fought mainly on land.
 At the same time, Portugal made peace agreements with England, France and the Netherlands.

 In the period of the Restoration War, the major engagements of the Portuguese Navy were not against the Spanish but against the Dutch, that—despite having signed a peace agreement with the Portuguese—decided to take advantage of the difficult conditions caused by the war effort of Portugal in Europe and to assault and capture some of its colonies in America, Africa and Asia.
 Despite some important initial setbacks, the Portuguese were finally able to react, repulsing the Dutch assaults on Mozambique, Goa and Macau and recapturing Northeast Brazil, Angola, São Tomé and Ano Bom, in several naval and military campaigns.